claytonjwong/feedback/README.md

 * There's always a gap between how we think we present ourselves and the way others see us.
 * I judge myself based on my intentions, others judge me based on my impacts on them.
-* My behavior is my awareness is *not* the same as my behavior in other's awareness
+* My behavior in my awareness is *not* the same as my behavior in other's awareness

 ### Behavioral Blind Spots